5 May 2014 to 21 May 2014

 Debi Sheridan — Debi Sheridan is an instructor in WSU’s LEAP and English departments.
 She is a native of the British Isles.
 She’s been at WSU since 1999, and has led Study Abroad Programs to the British Isles since 2000.

-Day 1 Arrive at London-Gatwick, Depart for Camden Town.
+Day 1: Arrive at London-Gatwick, Depart for Dublin.

 The tentative cost of the program will include: